Four states attempt to limit left lane lollygagging

 A rule already exists in Delaware to prohibit driving in the left lane below the posted speed.

 Noting that slower traffic in the passing lane continues to generate complaints, a Senate measure approved by both statehouse chambers requests the state police and Delaware Department of Transportation look into the issue of slower traffic in the left lane.
 Senate Concurrent Resolution 7 requests the agencies to offer recommendations to address the issue.

 Recommendations could include additional restrictions on left lane use and additional or different signage.

 A new rule adopted in Minnesota calls for penalizing lollygaggers in the far-left lane of highways.

 Minnesota law already requires any vehicle moving at less than the normal speed of traffic to stay to the right.
 Violators face $50 fines.

 Previously HF6, the new law sets the fine at $125 for failure to allow another vehicle to pass.

 “We’ve all been stuck behind slow-moving drivers hogging the left lane, even though that lane is only supposed to be used for passing,” Sen. John Jasinski, R-Faribault, said in previous remarks.
 “Our commutes are already hard enough.
 It’s time to ease some stress by adding Minnesota to the list of states that penalizes left-lane drivers.”

 The new rule takes effect on Aug.
 1.

-Active legislation underway at the Pennsylvania statehouse would revise the state’s lane use rule to make it an offense to hang out in the far left.
+Active legislation underway at the Pennsylvania statehouse would revise the state’s lane use rule to make it an offense to hang out in the far-left lane.